caplin/StyleGuide/readme.md

 Guarded returns at the top of a function are fine.
 Other than that, balance the following two considerations:

 * Having lots of returns in a function makes it hard to follow.
 * Having deeply nested conditional statements in a function makes it hard to read.
-Anything that shifts your code to the right should be meaningful for that code.
+Anything that shifts code to the right should be meaningful for that code.

-Avoid nested closures, they quickly become extremely hard to follow.
+Avoid nested closures, they quickly become hard to follow.

 Naming